oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

 The subscription is now created.
 It will show as **Pending** for a couple of minutes, then **Active** once it is live.

 7. Next we need to set up event rules that will trigger notifications.
-In the search box in the top left, search for 'events', and click the 'Rules - Events Service' link:
+In the search box in the top left, search for **events**, and click the **Rules - Events Service** link:

   ![The OCI Console search window, searching, for events, with Rules - Event Service highlighted](images/search-events.png)

 8. Click the **Create Rule** button.

 9. Set the **Display Name** to 'New\_moviesales\_object'.
-Then in the **Rule Conditions** section, under **Service Name**, select 'Object Storage', and under **Event Type** select 'Object - Create'.
+Then in the **Rule Conditions** section, under **Service Name**, select 'Object Storage', and under **Event Type** select **Object - Create**.

-10. In the **Actions** section, under **Action Type** select 'Notifications'.
+10. In the **Actions** section, under **Action Type** select **Notifications**.
 The Notifications Compartment should be set to the same compartment you have been using throughout the lab.
-Select the **Topic** as 'Movie\_sales\_events'.
+Select the **Topic** as **Movie\_sales\_events**.
 The final screen should look as below.
 Click the **Create Rule** button to confirm the rule addition.

   ![Creation of a rule to notify the OCI topic when an object is created](images/create-rule.png)

   This has now created a rule that will send a notification message to the OCI Topic when an object is created in the bucket, for example when a new file arrives.
 As the Live Table Feed we set up earlier is subscribed to that topic, it will run when this message is sent, check for any files named *.csv, and load them into the MOVIE\_SALES table.

   If required, we can set up another rule for object update.
-This should be specified in exactly the same way, but with 'Object - Update' selected as the Event Type, and with a display name such as 'Updated\_moviesales\_object'.
+This should be specified in exactly the same way, but with **Object - Update** selected as the Event Type, and with a display name such as **Updated\_moviesales\_object**.

   This completes the configuration steps needed to trigger the live table feed job to update the Autonomous Database when an object is added or updated in our cloud storage bucket.
 All we need to do now is test it!

 ## Task 4: Test the live feed